fasthttp/router/README.md

  /user/                           no match
 ```

-**Note:** Since this router has only explicit matches, you can not register static routes and parameters for the same path segment.
-For example you can not register the patterns `/user/new` and `/user/{user}` for the same request method at the same time.
-The routing of different request methods is independent from each other.

 #### Optional parameters

 If you need define an optional parameters, add `?` at the end of param name. `{name?}`